Super-resolution and Robust Sparse Continuous Fourier Transform in Any Constant Dimension: Nearly Linear Time and Sample Complexity: Introduction

-\paragraph{Fine-grained location.} The coarse-grained location recovers the frequencies up to an $\ell_{2}$-distance $\lesssim_d 1/ T$.\footnote{We say $a \lesssim_d b$ if $a \leq \poly(d) \cdot b$.
-For a matrix $\Delta$, we use $\| \Delta \|$ to denote the spectral norm of $\Delta$.} Then, the fine-grained location improves this precision to $\lesssim_d 1 / (\rho T)$, where $\rho \gg 1$ is the {\em signal-to-noise ratio} (Definition~\ref{def:ratio_signal_noise}).
-In a single dimension $d = 1$, the past work \cite{ps15} easily achieves so by first deriving a bunch of candidates $\xi_{q^*} \approx f_{i}$ from the coarse-grained location, and then taking the median of these $\xi_{q^*}$ (as Figure~\ref{fig:our_technique:recovery:coarse_grained} suggests).
+{\bf Fine-grained location via inverting robust linear system.} The coarse-grained location recovers the frequencies up to an $\ell_{2}$-distance $\lesssim_d 1/ T$.\footnote{We say $a \lesssim_d b$ if $a \leq \poly(d) \cdot b$.} Then the fine-grained location improves this precision to $\lesssim_d 1 / (\rho T)$, where $\rho \gg 1$ is the {\em signal-to-noise ratio} (Definition~\ref{def:ratio_signal_noise}).
+In one dimension $d = 1$, the past work \cite{ps15} easily achieves so by first deriving a bunch of candidates $\xi_{q^*} \approx f_{i}$ from getting a few of the coarse-grained locations, and then taking the median of these $\xi_{q^*}$'s (as Figure~\ref{fig:our_technique:recovery:fine_grained}(a) suggests).
+However, this idea fails in the multi-dimensional case when $d \geq 2$, and the fine-grained location becomes far more complicated.